 Without a doubt they’re the hardest working, most underappreciated part of your airplane.
 I’m of course talking about your propeller.

-Most of us just think of a propeller as a chunk of metal spinning around on the...
+Most of us just think of a propeller as a chunk of metal spinning around on the front of our ai...
 Read more

 February 2014- Shell Oil issued the following press release on Dec.
 1, 2013: